Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Kole Calhoun At The Plate

-- Calhoun is batting .300 during his last outings and is on a four-game hitting streak.
+- Calhoun is batting .300 during his last games and is on a four-game hitting streak.

-- In nine games played this season, he has not hit a home run.
+- He has not hit a home run in his nine games this year.

 - Calhoun has driven in a run in four games this year (44.4%), including one multiple-RBI game.

-- He has scored a run in four of nine games so far this year.
+- He has scored a run in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.